SeaseLtd/llm-search-quality-evaluation-tutorial/README.md

 We will use [large dataset](docker-services/solr-init/data/dataset.json) (`dataset.json`).
 The dataset comes from BBC news, and it contains around ~100k docs.
 As it's big, we use Git LFS to store in GitHub.

-If you want to see the content of the large dataset file, run the following  commands from the `llm-search-quality-evaluation-tutorial` repo:
+Run the following commands to get the actual content of the files instead of references: from the `llm-search-quality-evaluation-tutorial` repo:
 ```bash
 llm-search-quality-evaluation-tutorial$ git lfs install